Nitrokey/nethsm/docs/clustering.md

 Hence it is advised to always have an odd amount of nodes in a cluster, and to back up often.

+To be clear, *temporarily* losing quorum (for example, if you are restarting all nodes of a cluster together, or a temporary network failure isolates nodes) is not a problem: once enough nodes are reconnected (without having to manually re-join) to reach quorum, the cluster will resume its normal operation.
+Only permanent failures such as network partitions, network misconfigurations, authentication issues or hardware failures, will require manual action.

 For more information, see [etcd's FAQ](https://etcd.io/docs/v3.6/faq/#why-an-odd-number-of-cluster-members)

 ## 2-Node Cluster